 Most exams are strictly made up of general-aptitude questions and contain no fire or EMS related portions.
 However, if the department is requiring an EMT or firefighter certificate, the test may also include questions on basic firefighting principles such as fire behavior and emergency medical questions.

 These questions will usually be taken from a particular published resource and the name of that resource should be provided to candidates prior to the test.
-Asking fire and EMS questions is not a common practice, but may been seen with some exams.
+Asking fire and EMS questions is not a common practice, but may be the case with some exams.

 This cut off score may be established prior to the exam, or it may be set after the exam based on a curve.
 In these cases, only those who score above that cut off move on to the next step in the selection process.